-This is particularly apparent with urban wind-electric systems; they have very small towers - most of the time just a mere pipe - and that, and the obstructions affecting the wind flow and speed, make them typically ineffective...
+This is particularly apparent with urban systems; they have very small towers - often just a small pipe - and that, and the obstructions affecting the wind flow and speed, make them typically ineffective...
 Towers are typically supplied together with the other parts of the wind power system; manufacturers require their turbines to be installed on their towers and within certain height limits.

 How tall should a turbine tower be?

-A very general rule of thumb recommends that the height should take into account the height of the surrounding obstacles; or, more precisely, the height should allow the bottom of the turbine blades to be at least 30 feet/9 meters above the top of any obstacle within 300 feet/90 meters of the tower.
+A general rule of thumb states that the bottom of the turbine blades should be at least 30 feet/9 meters above the top of any obstacle within 300 feet/90 meters of the tower.

 Height and capacity of a wind turbine

-The height of small wind turbines doesn't depend on the capacity of the turbine system.
-Size and tower height are rather un-related.
+The height of small wind turbines doesn't depend on the rated capacity of the turbine.
+Size and tower height are are not directly related.
 A 5-kWh turbine can have a tower from, say, 30 to 140 feet in height… See also: Small Wind Systems Location

 Local and state rules about Wind Turbine Systems height